By Page Graham

 Which brings me back full-circle to the key advantage of smaller-displacement bikes: weight.
 The Genuine G400c weighs a relatively svelte 353 pounds, which gives it many advantages in urban settings.
 Need to change a lane?
 No problem.
 Suddenly see a pothole?
 I can easily maneuver around it.
 Need to panic stop?
 Light weight equals less mass to haul down to a full stop.
 Check, check and check.
 I’m not kidding when I said my checkbook was making noises…but my two vintage 400’s would probably get jealous.
 So it can be yours instead.

-Finally, you can buy this bike with confidence.
+Finally, you can buy the G400c with confidence.
 It comes with a full manufacturer’s warranty, and Genuine provides an excellent one: 2 years unlimited mileage and 2 years of roadside assistance.
 Here in town, we can take care of any issues at The Motorcycle Shop.
 If you’re on the road, there’s a network of Genuine dealers to help you.
 Just get on it and ride it with a smile on your face.

 Like what you see here, but you already have a bike that you think it needs some upgrades?
 We can fully accessorize practically any bike or scooter we sell and/or service to your personal taste.
 Just bring your bike on over and let’s talk.
 See ya soon!